Metropolitan State University’s College of Management values diversity, flexibility and applicable knowledge, as reflected in its Mission Statement:

 We invest in the success of our students.
 Our aim in the College of Management is to help all students become better business practitioners and managers.
 To improve the skills and knowledge of our graduates, we regularly assess our students’ learning.
-View the COM Assessment page for current results.
+Current assessment results are available.

 Three key metrics are used by the College of Management to track student how well we serve our students: